 EU and EEA citizens in Scotland

 We want EU and EEA citizens and their families to continue to make their lives here in Scotland.
-We have set out our position in Scotland's Place in Europe, and believe the UK should remain in the European Single Market and continue to benefit from the free movement of people.
+We have set out our position in Scotland's Place in Europe and in Scotland's Place in Europe: People, Jobs and Investment, Both make it clear that we believe the UK should remain in the European Single Market and continue to benefit from the free movement of people.

 UK Government resources, including its negotiating position